mariosgeorgiou/mariosgeorgiou.github.io/_pages/about.md

 I am supported by the National Science Foundation (NSF), under Grant 40D03-00-01.

-I am planning to graduate on Summer 2020 and actively looking for full-time roles on software engineering/research.

 News
 ====
 - 4/1/2020: ERC Portofolio.
 I just finished up an early [version](https://github.com/mariosgeorgiou/ERCPortfolio) of an equally distributed risk portfolio in C++.
 Feel free to pull and experiment!